Britney Spears: Philanthropy

-On October 24, 2015, Spears donated $120,000 to the Nevada Childhood Cancer Foundation.
-In addition, $1 of each ticket sale for her Las Vegas residency, Britney: Piece of Me, was donated to the nonprofit organization.
-Spears also fundraised for the charity through social media, in addition to selling limited edition merchandise, with all proceeds going to the NCCF.
-On October 27, 2016, Spears partnered with Zappos and XCYCLE to host the Britney Spears Piece of Me Charity Ride in Boca Park, Las Vegas to raise additional money toward her goal of $1 million for the NCCF, with $450,000 having already been raised from Spears' ticket sales and merchandise.
+On October 24, 2015, Spears donated $120,000 to the Nevada Childhood Cancer Foundation (NCCF).
+In addition, $1 of each ticket sale from her Las Vegas residency, Britney: Piece of Me, was donated to the foundation.
+Spears fundraised for the charity through social media and sold limited edition merchandise, with all proceeds going to the NCCF.
+On October 27, 2016, Spears partnered with Zappos and XCYCLE to host the Britney Spears Piece of Me Charity Ride in Boca Park, Las Vegas to raise additional money toward her goal of $1 million for the NCCF, with $450,000 having already been raised from her ticket sales and merchandise.
 Participants were entered for a chance to win a spin class with Spears herself.
 The event ultimately went on to raise $553,130.
 The fundraising ultimately led to the development of the NCCF Britney Spears Campus in Las Vegas, which saw its grand opening on November 4, 2017.
-Spears also regularly participates in Spirit Day to combat bullying of LGBTQ youth and bullying.
+Spears also regularly participates in Spirit Day to combat bullying, in particular bullying of LGBTQ youth.

 In March 2020, Spears was participating in the #DoYourPartChallenge, which entails helping people with anything they might need during the COVID-19 pandemic.
-She told fans to send her messages on Instagram if they need supportive words during the coronavirus pandemic, with Spears picking three fans.
+She told fans to send her messages on Instagram if they needed supportive words during the coronavirus pandemic, with Spears picking three fans.
 In February 2024, Spears partnered with New York City dessert shop Glace, to create the "Britney Brûlée" dessert, with a portion of the proceeds from its sales being donated to The Trevor Project.